Policies

 Subscription Period means the subscription period you have selected for the Service (e.g. monthly, annual, multi-year).

-Subscription Type means the subscription type you have selected for the Service, with the features and subject to the restrictions (if any) set out on the pricing page of the Website.
+Subscription Type means the subscription type you have selected for the Service, with the features and subject to the restrictions (if any) as selected in the Subscription Agreement.

 We, us or our means Overcyte Limited, company number 9020868.